 Mark’s Board roles cover business, sport and the charity sectors.
-In addition to his work at WEF, he sits on the Advisory Board of Sutherland, a US-based customer engagement company; he is a Council member of Chatham House, sitting on its finance and digital committees; is Chair of Leap Confronting Conflict, a charity specialising in helping young people understand the causes and consequences of conflict; and Chair of Trustees at Ridley Hall, a Cambridge College offering a range of theological degree and lay ministry courses.
-Mark was a NED at the Future Cities Catapult, a global centre of excellence on city innovation, backed by the UK Government and large corporations, where he chaired its Remuneration Committee.
+In addition to his work at WEF, he sits on the Advisory Board of Sutherland, a US-based customer engagement company; he is a Council member of Chatham House, sitting on its finance and digital committees; is Chair of Leap Confronting Conflict, a charity specialising in helping young people understand the causes and consequences of conflict; and Chair of Trustees at Ridley Hall, Cambridge College, offering a range of theological degree and lay ministry courses.
+His most recent Chair appointment is for Kabunu, an immersive experience company centered on education.
+Mark was also a NED at the Future Cities Catapult, a global centre of excellence on city innovation, backed by the UK Government and large corporations, where he chaired its Remuneration Committee.

-Mark has extensive international experience; he was a former Chair of the Brussels-based AmCham’s (American Chamber of Commerce) Executive Council, which is proactively consulted by the EU Commission, EU member states and MEPs for its advice on EU-US economic relations, and has recently finished a role as Chair of an EU-China expert group studying the future of the digital economy.
+Mark has extensive international experience; he was a former Chair of the Brussels-based AmCham’s (American Chamber of Commerce) Executive Council, which is proactively consulted by the EU Commission, EU member states and MEPs for its advice on EU-US economic relations; and has finished a role as Chair of an EU-China expert group, studying the future of the digital economy.